RunarReve/PredictICDwithHPO/README.md

 This can be a time consuming job, due to some HPO tend to have a lot of ICD under them (higher up in ontology the more it has to cover), might be possible to make this a lot quicker, but works for now.
 This is why we run all the pheno make on a cluster, for how we did this (on SLURM) se in directory SLURM/makePheno

-countcase.sh is a script that will count all the cases in the pheno files in pheno/.
+./countcase.sh is a script that will count all the cases in the pheno files in pheno/.
 Space seperating file formated: "ID, case, control, total"

 # Run GWAS on HPO morbid
-TODO get GOATS/GOATSscript.sh and convert it to be more flexible
+TODO get GOATS/GOATSscript.sh and convert it to be more flexible ./GOATscript.sh

-TODO get the rScripts needed for plots (P, OR, QQ plot)
+Is a script that sets up the plink settings and start the next script

+./GOATSscript.sh
+Script that runs plink on given pheno file with given settings Makes multiple plots from the GWAS (see output section below) Uses PLINK 1.90 and Rscript

+Input:
+   argv[1]  Pheno file
+   argv[2+] Settings for Plink to run GWAS
+Output:
+   In output directory/ phenofile/ plink settings:
+     GWAS result from GWAS runned with Plink
+     Manhattan plot (png)
+     QQ plot (png)
+     Manhattan plot with Odds ratio (png)
+   All png will also be copied to plots/

 TODO make a SLURM for GWAS